FlameOfUdun/local_websocket/README.md

 ### Client

 The **Client** connects to a server via WebSocket and can send/receive messages in real-time.
-Each client has a unique UUID and can include custom metadata (username, device type, etc.) that gets passed to the server.
+Each client has a unique ID (timestamp-based) and can include custom metadata (username, device type, etc.) that gets passed to the server as query parameters.

 ### Scanner